 A great Memrise quiz for beginners learning Korean grammar is Korean Grammar in Use, which contains a good mixture of useful vocabulary and simple grammar points to learn.

 Take Great Notes

-So, now you know what to learn and where to learn it… but how on earth do you actually learn Korean grammar?
+So, now you know what to learn and where to learn it… but now you’re wondering how to learn Korean grammar!
 I recommend you do it the old-fashioned way, by buying a notebook and filling it up with very good notes.